YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

   };
 where matrix A,B and C are the corresponding factors.

-You can run the test.cpp file to test the algorithms.
+You can run the test.cpp file to test the algorithm.

 ### T-SVD decomposition
 You can simply run main function in T-SVD directory to test T-SVD algorithm.
 The cpp file for T-SVD, like cp_als.cpp, will be provided in the near furture.